Responsible Freedom Camping Bylaw 2019

 Areas where no camping of any kind is allowed on Council owned or managed land.
 This includes;

-- the urban area including Point Kean, South Bay and the marina areas
+- the urban area including Point Kean, the Esplanade; opposite the Fire Station, South Bay and the marina area

 - the Kiwa road area at Mangāmāunu